 1915 flight was far from the first time that Brownsville

 and Fort Brown were on the front lines of combat.
 Several battles

-Brown was the site of the controversial “Brownsville
+Brown was the site of the controversial “Brownsville Raid” in which

-“without honor.”
+Army “without honor.”
 A subsequent Army review of the event in the

 1960s – after all but two of the 168 former soldiers were deceased

-– overturned that decision and restored the “honor” of the soldiers in question.)|
+– overturned that decision and restored the “honor” of the soldiers

-region was under the command of Major
+In 1915, the Texas region was under the command of Major